ThermalSpan/pandoc-posts/project_ideas.md

 * That progress bar that quantamagazine has on their articles is awesome.
 * A page for linking to other cool websites.
+* I would love to add a search option.
+Rust Docs do it on a static website...

 ### Some Post Ideas